 - Arizona Christian School Tuition Organization v.
 Winn,

 - Arizona Freedom Club PAC v.
 Bennett, in which the Supreme Court struck down the “matching funds” provision of Arizona’s campaign finance “Clean Elections” Act as an unconstitutional violation of free speech.

 Kramer lectures nationwide on the fundamentals of media relations, including at the Institute’s conferences.
 His work has appeared in The Wall Street Journal, USA Today and The New York Times, among other news outlets.
 His work spotlighting eminent domain abuse was featured by Mike Wallace on 60 Minutes.
 His media relations work, video script writing and billboard campaigns for the Institute for Justice have earned him some of the top awards given by the Public Relations Society of America, the International Association of Business Communicators, the Outdoor Advertising Association of America and other organizations.
-Kramer was featured as a “Voice of Authority” on public relations and the law in the nation’s leading public relations textbook, “The Practice of Public Relations,” by Faser Seitel.
+Kramer was featured as a “Voice of Authority” on public relations and the law in the nation’s leading public relations textbook, “The Practice of Public Relations,” by Fraser Seitel.